-(a) These rules are the Local Rules of Probate Court No. One of Travis County, Texas.
-They shall govern proceedings in the Probate Court No. One of Travis County, Texas, for the purpose of securing uniformity and fairness in those proceedings and in order to promote justice.

-(b) These rules are adopted by the Statutory Probate Judges of Texas pursuant to §25.0022(m) of the Texas Government Code and are adopted by the Statutory Probate Judge of Travis County, Texas.

-(c) These rules are standing orders of the Travis County Probate Court, and any other statutory probate court that may be created hereafter in this county.
+- (a) These rules are the Local Rules of the Probate Court of Galveston County, Texas.
+They shall govern proceedings in the Probate Court of Galveston County, Texas, for the purpose of securing uniformity and fairness in those proceedings and in order to promote justice. - (b) These rules are adopted by the Statutory Probate Judges of Texas pursuant to §25.0022(m) of the Texas Government Code and are adopted by the Statutory Probate Judge of Galveston County, Texas. - (c) These rules are standing orders of the Galveston County Probate Court, and any other statutory probate court that may be created hereafter in this county.
 Knowing or intentional violation of these rules may be punished by contempt or other sanction authorized by law or by rules of procedure as the trial judge may deem appropriate.